 12. North Cascades National Park, Washington

-The park is also home to an abundance of wildlife, including bears, cougars, and elk.
-In addition to its natural beauty, North Cascades National Park also has a rich history.
-Native Americans have lived in the area for thousands of years, and the park was once home to one of the largest copper mines in the world.
+The park is also home to an abundance of wildlife, including black bears, mountain goats, marmots, wolverines, and gray wolves.
+In addition to its natural beauty, North Cascades National Park has a rich history.
+Native Americans have lived in the area for thousands of years, and the park was once home to one of the largest copper mines in the US.

 Today, the park is a cherished spot for locals and visitors alike, offering a chance to experience some of the best that nature has to offer.
 North Cascades National Park also has NO entry fee, a rarity for national parks.
 Many visitors love to road trip around the park, and I’ve really enjoyed the Lake Chelan ferry to Stehekin.